-Eileen was first referred to Leeds Domestic Violence Service Community Team in December 2011 at the age of 89 after suffering years of financial abuse at the hands of her son and grandson, the only family members she had.
+Eileen was first referred to Leeds Domestic Violence Service Community Team at the age of 89 after suffering years of financial abuse at the hands of her son and grandson, the only family members she had.

 After a period in hospital Eileen returned home one day to find that the locks to her home had been changed and that items of furniture had been removed by her son to furnish his own property with his new partner.
 When Eileen was forced to contact him he became verbally abusive and threatening towards her, which made her feel scared and anxious.